YEAST INFECTION OF THE SKIN

 WHERE WOULD A DOG GET A YEAST INFECTION?

 Yeast happily live on most normal skin as well as in ears and anal glands.
 To get a yeast infection or overgrowth, conditions on the skin surface have to change to favor the proliferation of the yeasts.
-Skin oil quality change, environmental moisture, damage to the skin and other factors promote an overgrowth of the normal yeast populations.
+Skin oil quality changes, environmental moisture, damage to the skin and other factors promote an overgrowth of the normal yeast populations.
 Malassezia yeasts release very inflammatory surface proteins which do not cause trouble in small quantities but in larger amounts will trigger a large immune response.
 Further, large numbers of Malassezia yeasts will form what is called a "biofilm."
 This is a matrix connecting a large group of yeasts, helping them attach to the skin and evade the immune system.
 The biofilm also presents a barrier to medications that might kill the yeasts.
 Worse still, it is also possible for a pet to actually become allergic to the proteins in the yeast cell wall (see below) so that very few yeast organisms are needed to incite very big inflammation.

 Most commonly yeast overgrowth results when the skin is responding to allergy.
 This will alter the oil production and water content of the skin and change the barrier function of the skin to allow for yeast overgrowth.
 Hormone imbalances such as hypothyroidism also can alter the skin barrier so that yeast proliferate.
 There is usually an underlying skin issue that started the yeast infection and yeast infections will likely be a recurrent problem if the underlying skin issue is not controlled.